 The equipment has an up-flow feature, which is known to provide adequate filtration.
 It pushes the water from the bottom to upwards, and this provides an even circulation of water via the media.

 Moreover, it restrains water channeling.
 The reactor can handle up to 200 grams of Phosban; if you use some other media, it can hold up to 5 inches.
 It is compatible with bio pellets and purigen.

 2. AQUATOP MR-20 Reactor

-- Includes Aquatop's SWP-230 adjustable flow water pump and sediment discharge filter
+- ADJUSTABLE FLOW WATER PUMP: This fish tank reactor includes Aquatop’s SWP-230 adjustable flow water pump and sediment discharge filter.